rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup.md

 Conventions
 --------------------------
-In these exercises, commands run from a windows prompt will be prefixed with ">", such as "`> cd ~`".
+In these exercises, commands run from a Windows command prompt will be prefixed with ">", such as "`> cd ~`".
 The ">" should not be typed.
 Commands run in a Linux shell will be prefixed with "$", such as "`$ ls -al`".
 This notation will help you determine where to run the commands because you will frequently switch between your main computer and the virtual machines.

 Steps
 --------------------------